seanpatti/Qt-Clipper/README.md

 # Qt-Clipper
-Qt Clipper

-A simple clipbard manager application.
+Qt Clipper is a simple clipbard manager application.